valearm/aboutme/README.md

 # Hello! 👋 I'm Valerio Armenante

 I'm a Computer Science Engineer, specializing in data engineering, machine learning, and software development.
-I graduated from the Politecnico of Milan with a Master Degree in Computer Science and Engineering, where I built a strong foundation in data structures, algorithms, and programming.
+I graduated at the Politecnico of Milan with a Master Degree in Computer Science and Engineering, where I built a strong foundation in data structures, algorithms, and programming.

 ## 👨‍💻 About Me
 - 🔍 Currently exploring advanced data science techniques and their applications in real-world scenarios.